DonovanVA/kubernetes-exploration/README.md

 ```bash
 minikube start
 ```
-*if an error occurs or if you have previously ran a cluster, run `minikube delete`, then `minikube start` then install and view the minikube kubectl CLI:
+*if an error occurs or if you have previously ran a cluster, run `minikube delete`, then `minikube start`

+3. install and view the minikube kubectl CLI:
 ```bash
 minikube kubectl -- get po -A
 ```
-3. enable ingress addon:
+4. enable ingress addon:
 ```bash
 minikube addons enable ingress
 minikube addons enable ingress-dns